snowdrop/spring-boot-quickstart-istio/README.md

 The project can be used locally and launched using Spring Boot Maven plugin or deployed on OpenShift.

 To support multiple environments, 2 maven profiles have been defined and will be used to pass the endpoint of the greeting service within the `application.yaml` file.
-The `development` profile is used when the application is launched locally using Spring Boot Maven plugin while the `Openshift` profile will be used when the `Say` application is running on OpenShift.
+The `development` profile is used when the application is launched locally using Spring Boot Maven plugin while the `openshift` profile will be used when the `Say` application is running on OpenShift.

 ## Locally